yasen-yankov/ios-docs/sidedrawer/getting_started.md

 	this.Window.RootViewController = sideDrawerController;
 ```

-This code creates an instance of <code>TKSideDrawerController</code> and sets it as a root view controller. <code>TKSideDrawerController</code> is a containter controller that has <code>TKSideDrawer</code> instance which will be used by its content controllers.
+This code creates an instance of <code>TKSideDrawerController</code> and sets it as a root view controller. <code>TKSideDrawerController</code> is a containter controller that has an <code>TKSideDrawer</code> instance embedded inside.
+The instance is then used by the content controllers of the TKSideDrawerController.

 The next step is to add items to our side drawer.
-When <code>TKSideDrawerController</code> is used you can get its <code>TKSideDrawer</code> using the <code>sideDrawer</code> property in the <code>UIViewController</code> category that we have created or by invoking <code>TKSideDrawer</code> class method <code>findSideDrawerForViewController:</code>.
+You can get the <code>TKSideDrawer</code> instance from the <code>TKSideDrawerController</code> using the <code>sideDrawer</code> property.
+This property is exposed at a special <code>UIViewController</code> category serving the <code>TKSideDrawer</code> purposes.

+Or, instead of using the <code>sideDrawer</code> property, you can call the <code>TKSideDrawer</code> class method <code>findSideDrawerForViewController:</code>.

 Type the following code in the <code>viewDidLoad</code> method of the content controller: